-Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).
+C. PRIVACY REGULATION AND THE WHOIS DATABASE

-Rules.
-An ICANN "Temporary [contract] Specification" for gTLD Registration Data expressly acknowledges that registrars must provide full "Registration Data" to UDRP providers35.
-This appears to be on the recognition that UDRP providers meet the GDPR's Article 6(1)(f) "legitimate purposes" and Article 6(1)(b) "performance of a contract" criteria36, such that registrars have been required to provide Whols data to UDRP providers.

-22. The Center continues to closely monitor the impact of the GDPR on UDRP proceedings.
-Separate from the Center's UDRP function, with a view to addressing broader intellectual property enforcement concerns occasioned by GDPR implementation, there are significant ongoing stakeholder discussions on a possible Whols "accreditation and access" model, including as to a potential WIPO role to certify intellectual property owners' rights for such access37.
+- 21. There is an increased focus on privacy and data regulation, for example the European Union's General Data Protection Regulation (GDPR)40 which came into force on May 25, 2018.
+As stated by the European Commission, the overarching aim of the GDPR is to address privacy and data concerns, whereby these aims must be measured against legitimate third-party interests such as those relating to contracts and legal disputes. - 22.
+After May 25, 2018, publicly-available Whols data no longer includes full contact details of domain name registrants.
+Instead, publicly-available Whols data is generally limited to the "registrant organization" and country.
+Notably, the registrant's name and email address will in most instances not be visible.
+However, in order to facilitate contact with the domain name registrant, the concerned registrar is required to provide an "anonymized" email address or web-based contact form.
+In addition to these limited options, where a UDRP complaint has been submitted to a UDRP provider, ICANN-compliant registrars will normally provide Whols information on request from such provider (and at the same time "lock" the domain name's registration and registrar details), further to due process requirements codified in the UDRP Rules.
+An ICANN "Temporary [contract] Specification" for gTLD Registration Data expressly acknowledges that registrars must provide full "Registration Data" to UDRP providers41.
+This appears to be on the recognition that UDRP providers meet the GDPR's Article 6(1)(f) "legitimate purposes" and Article 6(1)(b) "performance of a contract" criteria42, such that registrars have been required to provide Whols data to UDRP providers. - 23.
+The Center continues to closely monitor the impact of the GDPR on UDRP proceedings.
+Separate from the Center's UDRP function, with a view to addressing broader IP enforcement concerns occasioned by GDPR implementation, there are significant ongoing stakeholder discussions on a possible Whols "accreditation and access" model, including as to a potential WIPO role to certify IP owners' rights for such access43.